Jonah Heim Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.05).
+- The Brewers have the 12th-ranked team ERA across all MLB pitching staffs (4.02).

-- Brewers pitchers combine to rank 24th in baseball in home runs allowed (155 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (155 total, 1.3 per game).

-- The Brewers are sending Peralta (9-8) to the mound for his 24th start of the season as he goes for his 10th win.
-He is 9-8 with a 4.01 ERA and 157 strikeouts in 128 2/3 innings pitched.
+- In his most recent time out on Wednesday, the right-hander tossed 5 1/3 innings against the Los Angeles Dodgers, giving up three earned runs while surrendering five hits.

-- In his last time out on Sunday, the right-hander tossed six scoreless innings against the Chicago White Sox while surrendering four hits.
+- In 17 games this season, the 30-year-old has put up an ERA of 4.43, with 7.3 strikeouts per nine innings.
+Opponents are hitting .285 against him.

 © 2023 Data Skrive.
 All rights reserved.